himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 and select your latest Optifine version from the drop-down menu.
 If optifine isn't an option, then it wasn't installed correctly or in the right location.

-Lastly, remember to switch the *Game Directory* to the location of the flatpak minecraft directory we've been using.
+Lastly, remember to once again switch the *Game Directory* to the location of the flatpak minecraft folder we've been using.
 Hit *Create* and switch to it.

 ### Shaders

-The main motivation behind the hassel to install Optifine, is to be able to use shader (at least for me).
-So, with Optifine all configured, what's finish what we came here for.
+The main motivation behind adding Optifine, is to be able to use shaders.
+With Optifine all configured, what's finish what we came here for.

 #### Download

-First, obtain some shader.
-I've mostly been using the [BSL] shader pack and loving them.
-They keep a more 'classic' minecraft style without changing too much, but improve things like the lighting, water, and add swaying plants.
+First, obtain a shader.
+I have mostly been using the [BSL](https://bitslablab.com/bslshaders/) shader pack and loving it.
+It keeps a more 'classic' minecraft style without changing too much, but improves key visuals like the lighting, water, and  swaying plants.

 When you find a shader you want, just download the package and move it to the *shaders* folder in our flatpak minecraft folder.
-[Here is]() where I downloaded the one I use.
+[Here is](https://bitslablab.com/bslshaders/#download) where I downloaded the one I use.

 *FYI, not every shader I tried worked.*